These resources can be very helpful when preparing your Hatton W. Sumners Scholarship application:

 Submitting Your Application

-Pick up an application in the Office of Financial Aid or print this application.
-A completed application, an official community college and/or university transcript(s) reflecting all academic coursework and a photograph must be provided to the Texas Wesleyan Office of Financial Aid by the deadline posted.
+Complete, print, and sign the Hatton Sumners Application.
+A completed application, an official community college and/or university transcript(s) reflecting all academic coursework and a photograph must be provided to the Texas Wesleyan Office of Financial Aid by Feb.
+24 for the 2020-2021 award.

 Additionally, please include a professional resume outlining all honors and awards received, extracurricular activities and leadership and work experiences.
 Finally, an essay (of no more than 750 words) narrating your personal background, extraordinary life experiences, leadership roles performed, reasons for selecting your particular field of study and your ambitions for the future is required.